Project management for manufacturing: the five stages of planning

 That’s not all — Katana also comes with great features like live inventory management and powerful integrations, providing you with end-to-end inventory traceability and amplifying the effectiveness of the tools you already use.

-Get Katana’s 14-day free trial, and experience firsthand why 1000s of manufacturers are already using it.
+Get a demo, and see why 1000s of manufacturers are already using it.